 Central San has a similar philosophy with our education programs.
 We call it the Poop Principle, and it goes something like this: When thinking about what kinds of learning activities to put in front of a group of students, ask, “Is this something they could do independently, whilst sitting on the toilet?”
-If the answer is yes, then we are not yet taking full advantage of the collective learning opportunity.
+If the answer is yes, then we are not yet taking full advantage of the collective learning opportunity in front of us.
+To put that another way, we just laid a turd.
+It’s ok, we all do it, hopefully everyday.
+But that turd can be a useful guide to help us think about the kinds of lessons we actually want to design for students.
 Time spent learning together is precious.
 Any given group of students and their teacher only come together for a moment in their lives.
 It is in everyone’s best interest to take full advantage of the time, space, and who is in the room to maximize the learning for everyone.

 This is not to say that we shouldn’t have a group of students do a silent reading, for example—it’s that we shouldn’t have them only do a silent reading.
 Instead, let’s use literacy strategies to capture their thinking while they read.
 Let’s have them share ideas with their table partners or have the group co-construct ideas about the text they are reading.
 Let’s use readings to support our understanding of what we are also doing in the classroom, together.